mattwydra/LLM-integration/README.md

 ## Future Enhancements

 ### Version 2.0-2.4:
-- **Objective:** Incorporate hosting with cloud-based service
+- **Objective:** Incorporate hosting with cloud-based service.
 - **Details:** Migrate API calls to be handled by Cloudflare Workers, ensuring secure handling of API keys and reducing client-side processing.
 Further, explain what each version is capable of (larger LLMs, better uptime, etc.), and allow for version selection.

 ### Version 3.0-3.4:
-- **Objective:** Incorporate local hosting for better uptimes
+- **Objective:** Incorporate local hosting for better uptimes.
-- **Details:** API Calls will be handled by my local machine for more permanent uptime
+- **Details:** API Calls will be handled by my local machine for more permanent uptime.

+### Version 4.0-4.4:
+- **Objective:** Attempt serverless implementation.
+- **Details:** Attempt conversion of the LLM to WebAssembly (WASM) and run entirely in the browser.
+   - I'm not sure if this is possible, but will be fun to try.

 ## Setup and Installation